adrien-gueret/jquery-connect/README.md

 }
 ```

-By doing like this, you don't tie you rendering function to a specific store, meaning it'll be easier to reuse it if needed.
+By doing like this, you don't tie your rendering function to a specific store, meaning it'll be easier to reuse it if needed.

 ### Warnings with the rendering function